NixOS/nix/doc/manual/source/introduction.md

-# Introduction
+# Determinate Nix

+**Determinate Nix** is a downstream distribution of [Nix], a purely functional language, CLI tool, and package management system.

+## How Nix works

-Nix is a _purely functional package manager_.
-This means that it treats packages like values in purely functional programming languages such as Haskell — they are built by functions that don’t have side-effects, and they never change after they have been built.
+Nix treats packages like values in purely functional programming languages such as Haskell — they are built by functions that don’t have side-effects, and they never change after they have been built.
 Nix stores packages in the _Nix store_, usually the directory